 Who are we?

-Our Data Protection Officer is Louise Read, and she can be contacted at any of the above addresses or phone numbers.
+Our Data Protection Officer is Matthew Harrison, and he can be contacted at any of the above addresses or phone numbers.

 CICRA has functions as an economic regulator we administer and enforce competition law.
 We are a ‘competent authority’ under the Data Protection (Jersey) Law 2018 and we process data for a ‘regulatory purpose’ under the The Data Protection (Law Enforcement and Related Matters) (Bailiwick of Guernsey) Ordinance, 2018.
 We deal with confidential information in the normal course of our activities and the protection of this information is extremely important to us.